dagu-org/dagu/docs/source/yaml_format.rst

       depends:
         - step 1

-The command can be string or list of strings.
-The list of strings is useful when you want to pass arguments to the command.
+The command can be a string or list of strings.
+The list format is useful when passing arguments:

 .. code-block:: yaml